thorGabe123/MLOps/reports/README.md

 >
 > Answer:

-We implemented 4 test.
+We implemented 4 tests.
 We are testing that data can be loaded, that a model be initialized, that a model can be tested and that the model can make predictions.

 ### Question 8